 The company is a mere three years old and Blumenthal and the other founders spent a full year working on a few basic things, including building a narrative around the brand.

 “We only invested into three things the first year: to start our first collection, our website, and PR,” he said.
 Blumenthal later talked up importance of having a socially responsible mission — in this case, the company’s buy a pair, donate a pair Do Good program — and the effect it could have on driving sales.
 According to Blumenthal, having that sort of vision increases customer loyalty and word of mouth buzz — right now, about half of Warby Parker’s sales are driven by word of mouth.

-Great reminder in a Forbe’s article written by Josh Linkner on grit:
+Great reminder about one of the key determinants for success in a Forbe’s article written by Josh Linkner on grit:

 • A clear goal